Practical support for anyone caught in cravings, aversions, compulsive habits, or patterns that bring suffering.

 56 – Overview of operating protocols

-As always, both meetings cover the same theme, but each will offer a different self-reflection question to deepen your exploration.
+Both meetings cover the same practice but each will offer a different self-reflection question to deepen your exploration.